squid-cache/squid-cache.github.io/Translations.rst

 == How can I contribute? ==

-You need the [[http://translate.sourceforge.net/|Translate Toolkit]] to be able to work on this project.
+'''The easy way:'''
+ Join the group effort at [[http://translate.treenet.co.nz/projects/squid/]].
+Accounts are automatic, but please contact AmosJeffries for for translation privileges, or to get new languages added.

+There are a few items specific to the squid dictionary which everyone needs to be careful of:

+ * HTML tags may surround some words.
+Please do not alter or remove the tag itself.
+Moving it about to suit the translation words is fine though.
+ * Squid uses codes starting with % to insert certain items.
+Please leave these in the translated message as they are important for accurate error reporting.
+I have found that in messages where they mix with text to be translated, the code usually represents a singular noun.

+'''Hard(er) way:'''
+  To do lone translations, you will need the [[http://translate.sourceforge.net/|Translate Toolkit]], or a good text editor.

 You can get the dictionary template in a few ways:
+ * Join the group effort at [[http://translate.treenet.co.nz/projects/squid/]]
  * Contact the squid-dev mailing list and ask for a current dictionary template (.POT file).
  * Download the latest [[http://www.squid-cache.org/Versions/v3/HEAD/|Squid-3 HEAD source code]] and grab the '''errors/dictionary.pot''' file.

 When you have done the translation submit the resulting .PO file to squid-dev mailing list for approval.
 We need them with ISO-639 code information to indicate the language, and if possible the country ISO-3166 variant code as well.
 If you don't know these, an indication of that info may be just as useful (ie american english, or british english, not just english).

 How-To's on translating are widely available, so I won't cover those details here.
-There are a few items specific to the squid dictionary which you will need to be careful of:

- * HTML tags may surround some words.
-Please do not alter or remove the tag itself.
-Moving it about to suit the translation words is fine though.
- * Squid uses codes starting with % to insert certain items.
-Please leave these in the translated message as they are important for accurate error reporting.
-I have found that in messages where they mix with text to be translated, the code usually represents a singular noun.

 || /!\ || The current translation templates assume ISO-8859-1 character set.
 We will still accept other character translations.
 But until we get that bug sorted out there may be a short delay in merging. ||

 == How does this affect my installed Squid? ==